-Since its inception as a technical institution in 1948, Ryerson University devotes itself to the advancement of career-focused education and research to address societal needs.
-Initially founded as a trade school following World War II, Ryerson is now home to a culturally diverse student population in the heart of one of the largest cities in North America.
-As such, Ryerson prioritizes equity, diversity and inclusion (EDI) with an array of programs.
+Since its inception as a technical institution in 1948, Toronto Metropolitan University (formerly Ryerson University) devotes itself to the advancement of career-focused education and research to address societal needs.
+Initially founded as a trade school following World War II, Toronto Metropolitan is now home to a culturally diverse student population in the heart of one of the largest cities in North America.
+As such, Toronto Metropolitan prioritizes equity, diversity and inclusion (EDI) with an array of programs.

-“TMP was developed in response to a need that was identified by our counseling center 20 years ago—it was born from a retention gap among specific student populations,” said Rena Jennifer Barcelona, Manager at the Tri-Mentoring Program at Ryerson.
-“Racialized, marginalized students were making it to Ryerson, but not necessarily sticking around.”
+“TMP was developed in response to a need that was identified by our counseling center 20 years ago—it was born from a retention gap among specific student populations,” said Rena Jennifer Barcelona, Manager at the Tri-Mentoring Program at Toronto Metropolitan.
+“Racialized, marginalized students were making it to Toronto Metropolitan, but not necessarily sticking around.”

 Phase 1: Peer Mentoring

-The Peer Mentoring Program matches first year students with upper year students in the same academic program (or with similar interests) in order to help incoming students successfully transition into Ryerson.
+The Peer Mentoring Program matches first year students with upper year students in the same academic program (or with similar interests) in order to help incoming students successfully transition into Toronto Metropolitan.

 Phase 2: Group Mentoring

 Students also have the opportunity to get involved in Group Mentoring with various equity-seeking groups in order to connect and share their experiences.
 This includes groups for students who are 2SLGBTQ+, Black, Indigenous, Filipinx, Latinx, Lusophone or Portuguese speaking, Muslim women, mature students, students with disabilities, and women in STEM.